Home | Contact | About MPS | Membership | Publications | Prizes | Meetings | Links | Album | Jobs

 Committee Procedure

 The committee is responsible for the solicitation and evaluation of nominations.
-A call for nominations should be placed in appropriate MPS, SIAM, and other publications.
+A call for nominations should be placed in appropriate SIAM, MPS, and other publications.
 Nominations should be accompanied by a letter of recommendation.
 The full committee should meet at least once, early enough to permit extended discussions regarding the qualifications of the candidates.

 The committee will deliver its final report with its nominee(s) at least six months prior to the prize award date.
-The committee will complete its duties with the awarding of the prize.
+The committee will complete its duties iwth the awarding of the prize.
 If the committee reports that no prize can be awarded, then the prize money will be used to increase the endowment and the duties of the committee will be completed.

 Prize Award Date